 Learn more about the different available permissions in Permissions Guide.

 People are sensitive about granting publish permissions, so you should only ask for publish permissions once a person is ready to post something from your app and not during the initial login.

-During the basic login your app receives access to a person's public profile and friend list.
+During the basic login your app receives access to a person's public profile and email.
 To access additional profile information or to publish content to Facebook on their behalf, you need to request the necessary permissions.